leetcool/leetdump/README.md

 For Example if you want to dump libtersafe.so from memory and PID of main pubg process id is 1234 then the command would be
 - tsudo ./leetdump 1234 libtersafe.so
 # Note
-- This dumper writes Byte By Byte so it may take some time to dump the data if data size is heavy like 100s of MBs.
-I may update it later to support quick dumping.
+- ~~This dumper writes Byte By Byte so it may take some time to dump the data if data size is heavy like 100s of MBs.
+I may update it later to support quick dumping.~~
+- Updated the script to enable quick dumping.
+Please use python script.
+I will add the executable to releases soon.

 ![](./img1.jpg)